Sikandar Raza: International career

 During the third and final ODI against India in August 2022, he played one of the most breathtaking counter-attacking knocks in ODI cricket by scoring 115 off just 95 balls (at one phase he moved from 46 to 100 in just 36 deliveries) and his knock included nine fours and three sixes with a strike rate boasting 121.05 despite his knock couldn't help Zimbabwe to cross the line.
 His knock certainly paved a way for a possible prospect of a shock win over India as Zimbabwe managed to overcome from 169/7 to within touching distance of a famous victory albeit Sikandar Raza's monumental century.
 However, India prevailed in the end soon after the dismissal of Raza whose marathon knock was brought to an end by a spectacular stunning diving catch from Shubman Gill in the penultimate over.
 Zimbabwe was bowled out for 276 runs thus falling short of the victory target by 14 runs denying a consolation win for the hosts.
 Raza subsequently joined an elite list of having scored the most number of ODI centuries in run chases in a single calendar year with only Sachin Tendulkar, Rohit Sharma and Virat Kohli ahead of him in that list.
 Raza became the first player to score three ODI centuries in ODI run chases in a same month of a calendar year as all three of his centuries in 2022 came in run chases in the month of August.
 Raza made the most out of 2022 in the shorter formats aggregating 615 runs in ODIs and 516 runs in T20Is.

 On 20 June 2023, qualifier match against the Netherlands, Raza showed his all round performance.
 While bowling he took 4 wickets.
 While chasing down 315 runs, he scored his 7th and fastest ODI century for Zimbabwe.
 He scored unbeaten 102 runs from 54 deliveries hitting six boundaries and eight sixes.
 He guided Zimbabwe to a 6 wicket victory and due to his all round performance he won player of the match award.

 On 23 October 2024, Raza became the first Zimbabwe player to score a T20I century when he made 133 not out off 43 balls against The Gambia, during the 2024 ICC Men's T20 World Cup Africa Sub-regional Qualifier B tournament in Nairobi, Kenya.

+In 2026, he led Zimbabwe into the super-8 in the 2026 Men's T20 World Cup and defeated Australia, knoking them out.